 - Oral solution

-Although medical marijuana is safe, you might experience some side effects, including:
+Although medical marijuana is safe, you might experience some side effects, such as:

 - Heightened heart rate